AAtaksan/Animal-Aid-Hub/README.md

 # Animal Aid Website

 A web project for Animal Aid, an organization dedicated to rescuing, rehabilitating, and protecting animals and their habitats.
-This website was created as a final submission for the Dicoding course "Belajar Pemrograman Dasar Web" by Muhammad Thoriq Ali Said.

 ## Features
 - **Responsive Design**: Works well on desktop and mobile devices.